Am Olam

 Am Olam was a movement among Russian Jews to establish agricultural colonies in America.
 The name means "Eternal People" and is taken from the title of an essay by Peretz Smolenskin.
-It was founded in Odessa in 1881 by Mania Bakl (Maria Bahal) and Moses Herder, who called for the creation of Socialist agricultural communities in the United States.
+It was founded in Odessa in 1881 by Mania Bakl (Maria Bahal) and Moses Herder, who called for the creation of socialist agricultural communities in the United States.

-In the 1880s there were 26 colonies promoted in 8 states.
-Eventually the majority of Am Olam colonies were set up upon a "commercial" rather than communalist basis.
+In the 1880s there were 27 colonies promoted in ten states.
+(Our Lives: The Chauls Family Saga, The Chauls Siblings, p.
+18) Eventually the majority of Am Olam colonies were set up upon a "commercial" rather than communalist basis.
 The land was owned in common but divided into sections farmed by individuals.